Winners of the 2021 Young Nature Leadership Grant!

 “I am so excited about the opportunity to educate youth about nature and climate change through game-based technology and conduct workshops that make environmental education fun and interactive for schools.”

-Kariena D’Souza – Dartmouth, NS
+Kareina D’Souza – Dartmouth, NS

-Kariena is organizing a ‘Women of Colour Leadership in Nature’ pilot in Nova Scotia, a nature-based program for participants to connect with nature and develop as leaders for nature sustainability.
+Kareina is organizing a ‘Women of Colour Leadership in Nature’ pilot in Nova Scotia, a nature-based program for participants to connect with nature and develop as leaders for nature sustainability.

 “My project will empower a new generation of BIPOC women leaders by hosting professional development sessions to help them connect with nature and form a community.
 Although the experiences of women of color differ across race, class, and gender, I believe these leaders can support each other to navigate the collective challenges they may face”.